fmidev/ml-oceanids/README.md

 To combine all predictor CSV files into a single training data input file, run the script `join-training-data.sh.` Example usage: `./join-training-data.sh Raahe`.

 To get the ERA5/ERA5D derived or other additional predictors, run `add-predictors-oceanids.py`.
 Example usage: `python add-predictors-oceanids.py Raahe`.
-Note that this script uses `predictand_mappings.json` config file.

 To plot the location and four nearest grid points on map, run `plot-era5-oceanids.py`.
 Example usage: `python plot-era5-oceanids.py Raahe`.